HNgithub2766/Phishing-Analysis/lab-01/README.md

 ## Mail Delivery and Link Analysis
 - Step 5: Check if Mail Delivered to user?
 Yes, this was displayed in the Alert under Device Action = Allowed.
-- Step 6: Check if someone opened the Malicious File/URL? *Yes* it was opened, this was checked using the C2 addresses of the malicious files - see below.
+- Step 6: Check if someone opened the Malicious File/URL?
+Yes - it was opened, this was checked using the C2 addresses of the malicious files - see below.

 *Figure 4: Contacted IP addresses of research.xls*